Modeling and detecting resonant tides of exotic compact objects: Outlook

 Third, we focused on resonant excitation of the fundamental quadrupolar frequency $\omega_{n \ell m} = \omega_{022}$.
 Other modes can play a role as well but the value of the phase shift is maximal for the quadrupole modes $\ell = 2$.
 Higher multipoles $\ell$ give a smaller contribution to the phase shift, as was indicated in \eqref{eq: higher order PS}.

 The study of overtone numbers through our method of replacing the overlap integral would involve going beyond the low frequency limit, and include besides the Love numbers also other tidal constants appearing in the low-frequency expansion of the linear response.
 To do this confidently, it should be quantified how strongly the low-frequency expansion coefficients are dominated by the lowest lying modes.
 In first instance, this means scrutinizing the assumption we have made that the contribution of higher order modes to the Love number is negligible, mainly on the argument that this should give the correct order of magnitude.
-These are promising avenues for future investigations.
+We leave that to future work.

 \begin{widetext}